 Step 1: Prepare the Groundwork

 Before proceeding with integrations, it is necessary to take a step back and understand the purpose behind it.
-What are the expected benefits out of it, shortcomings or pitfalls you are ready to overlook?
-Also important to note what information must be exchanged, who has the access and at what times?
+What are the expected benefits of it, shortcomings, or pitfalls you are ready to overlook?
+Also important to note what information must be exchanged, who has access, and at what times.
 These important integration and synchronization questions need to be addressed beforehand.

 Assuming you have done all this groundwork and much more than that, feel free to proceed to the next step.

 Step 2: Install Exalate on Jira and the Other Application